rd003/blog/content/posts/polymorphism-in-csharp.md

 ![polymorphism in csharp](/images/polymorphism.png)

 Polymorphism is one of the core concept of object oriented programming.
 Word **polymorphism = poly (many) + morphism (forms)**.
-As it’s name suggesting polymorphism means, an entity can have multiple forms.
+As its name suggesting polymorphism means, an entity can have multiple forms.

+📢 Updated and refinded at : 21-feb-2025

 **Other oops core concepts :**